 Hidden gems from the Library and Archives

 What’s the most unusual thing you’ve ever seen in a museum?
-Spanning centuries, the unexpected treasures on display at the recently restored Art Deco library include hand-drawn illustrations, curious texts and beguiling bindings.
-Brought together for the first time, the curated selection you see today will rotate with a new selection in the summer.
+Spanning centuries, the unexpected treasures on display in our beautiful Art Deco library include hand-drawn illustrations, curious texts and beguiling bindings.
+Brought together for the first time, the curated selection you see today follows the previous rotation on display in 2020.

 Why not delve into our collections to discover your own treasures?
 Anyone can join as a reader for free.

 Preserved within the pages

 Minute book of Lodge of Harmony, No. 288, 1875

 A fragile, yet remarkably well-preserved, sprig of acacia was unearthed recently.
 It was placed carefully within the pages recording the funeral of Edward Lord in 1875.
 Years ago, it was common for such sprigs to be placed on the coffin of a freemason.